renovatebot/github-action/README.md

 ### Commit signing with GitHub App

-Renovate can sign commits when using a GitHub App.
-The trick is to use the platform API to perform commits.
+Renovate can sign commits when deployed as a GitHub App by utilizing GitHub's API-based commits.
+To activate this, ensure that `platformCommit` is set to `true` in global config.
 If a configuration file is defined, include `platformCommit: true` to activate this feature.
-Alternatively, enable commit signing by setting the environment variable `RENOVATE_PLATFORM_COMMIT=true`.
 For example:

 ```yaml
 - name: Self-hosted Renovate